 GPP and member funds invest in research and organize convenings and other donor education opportunities with intention to increase the amount and influence the type of philanthropic giving from individual donors dedicated to global LGBTI issues.

-GPP mobilizes new research and supports collaborative funding efforts towards increasing the amount and influencing the type of private and public foundation funding dedicated to global intersex issues.
+GPP mobilizes new research and supports collaborative funding efforts towards increasing the amount and influencing the type of private and public foundation funding dedicated to global trans* and intersex issues.

 GPP currently has 19 members, and this committee meets as needed to review and assess additional membership invitations and to address policy development around membership infrastructure and development.
 Membership committee recommendations are proposed to the Executive Committee for approval.